Calendar 2025 - FB

 • 10 am

-Conference on Design and Made in Italy by Gabriele Goretti
+Design Days—Conference on Design and Made In Italy by Gabriele Goretti

 Theatre Area - Spadolini Pavilion